Frequently Asked Questions

 (2) Site Inspection/investigation by trained staff

-(3) Identification and confirmation of any Public Health Code violations as defined in the Connecticut General Statues, Connecticut Public Health Code, and Town of Bethel ordinances.
+(3) Identification and confirmation of any Public Health Code violations as defined in the Connecticut General Statutes, Connecticut Public Health Code, and Town of Bethel ordinances.

 (4) Issuance of orders by the Director of Health to correct or eliminate the violation(s) noted